CubiCasa/cubicasa-ios-sdk-example-project/README.md

 ### Photo Capturing
 The CubiCapture SDK has the option to enable users to take photos while scanning.
 These photos are included in the Zip archive of the scan.
 This option is disabled by default; to enable it you need to add the `.photoCapturing` option to the `CaptureOptions` (see "Configuration")

+### Continuing Scans
+After users finish a scan, it often happens that when they review the scan video, they realize they have forgotten to scan a room.
+The CubiCapture SDK now allows continuing an existing scan.

 ## Permissions
 CubiCasa SDK uses the device camera to capture the surroundings so you need to add the "Privacy - Camera Usage Description" to your projects `Info.plist` if you already haven't done so.
 The camera permission is required for the CubiCasa SDK, it cannot function without it.